vercel/next.js/examples/with-storybook-typescript/README.md

-# Example app with Storybook
+# Example app with Storybook and TypeScript.

-This example shows a default set up of Storybook.
+This example shows a default set up of Storybook plus TypeScript, using [@storybook/preset-typescript](https://github.com/storybookjs/presets/tree/master/packages/preset-typescript).
 Also included in the example is a custom component included in both Storybook and the Next.js application.

 ## How to use